Assisting individual Allies

 The NATO Cyber Coalition Exercise (CC13) in November 2013 offered a good opportunity to exercise NATO crisis management and information-sharing procedures.

 As cyber threats defy state borders or organisational boundaries, cooperation with partners and international organisations including the European Union (EU) on cyber defence is an important element of the revised NATO policy.
 Informal staff-level talks regarding cyber defence have continued with the EU.

 Engagement with partners is tailored and based on shared values and common approaches, with an emphasis on complementarity and non-duplication.

 Cyber defence goals and benchmarks have been incorporated into approximately 75 per cent of the bilateral cooperation programmes that have been agreed with individual Partners.
-Five partner nations (Austria, Finland, Ireland, Sweden and Switzerland) will participate in CC13.
-The cyber defence staff of the European Union and New Zealand will observe.
+Five partner nations (Austria, Finland, Ireland, Sweden and Switzerland) participated in CC13.
+The cyber defence staff of the European Union and New Zealand observed.

 Further cyber defence engagement with partner countries and international organisations in areas such as crisis management, best practices, education, training and exercises will be conducted upon decision by Allies on a case-by-case basis.

 Cooperating with industry

 Developing genuine partnership with industry is broadly recognised as vital in ensuring effective cyber defence both within NATO countries and also for NATO.

 In 2012, the NIAG examined how the private sector can best assist NATO in carrying out its responsibilities for cyber defence, particularly concerning NATO’s role in coming to the aid of member countries subject to a potential or actual cyber attack.
 It provided an industry perspective on how an enhanced, sustainable NATO-Industry Partnership could be achieved across a wide range of cyber-defence related activities, to include information exchange, crisis management, planning and exercises.